Yining: Demographics

+people, 204,000 Han people, 26,200 Kazakhs and 39,600 Hui people, accounting for 48.19%, 36.45%, 4.68% and 7.08% of gross population respectively.

 Culture

-Ili Kazak Autonomous Prefecture Museum, opened in Yining in 2004, is one of Xinjiang's most important museums.
+Ili Kazak Autonomous Prefecture Museum, opened in Yining in 2004, is one of Xinjiang's most important museums, housing artifacts from throughout the prefecture.
 In fact, at the time it opened it became, in the words of a Western scholar, the "only modern museum" in Xinjiang.
-(Xinjiang of course also has the provincial museum in Ürümqi; but at that time point, its old building had been demolished, while its replacement was still under construction).
-The museum houses archaeological and ethnological artefacts from throughout the prefecture.
+(At the time, the provincial-level museum in Ürümqi was being renovated; its old building had been demolished while its replacement was still under construction.)

+Beytulla Mosque (for the Uyghurs), Tatar Mosque (for the Tatars), and Shaanxi Grand Mosque (for the Hui) are considered the three main mosques in Ili.